Recreational users will pay a 16% tax at dispensaries. That’s a 10% excise tax plus a 6% Michigan sales tax.

 This means that if you have no intention of growing your own marijuana, you should find a caregiver and get discounted medicine.
 This can save you a lot of money.

-IMMEDIATE ACCESS TO DISPENSARIES AND PROVISIONING CENTERS
+ACCESS TO MEDICAL DISPENSARIES AND PROVISIONING CENTERS

 What’s more, if you use our electronic online application process, you don’t even have to wait for your hard card to arrive in the mail.
-You will get an email that acts as a temporary card and grants you immediate access to dispensaries and provisioning centers.
+You will get an email that acts as a temporary card and grants you immediate access to medical dispensaries and provisioning centers.